Class B Shares: Everything You Need to Know

 UpCounsel lawyers are knowledgeable about investments, and they are here to help you.

 You can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.